spatialos/UnrealGDK/SpatialGDK/Documentation/content/upgrading.md

 We recommend that you update your version of the GDK and SpatialOS Unreal Engine fork every week.
 To do this, follow the steps below.

-## Step 1: Ensure you're on the release branches.
+## Step 1: Ensure you're on the release branches

 If you followed our [Get started]({{urlRoot}}/content/get-started/introduction) guide, you have these repositories cloned on your computer.<br>